andrew42le/Automated-ELK-Stack-Deployment/README.md

 The machines on the internal network are not exposed to the public Internet.

 Only the JumpBox machine can accept connections from the Internet.
-Access to this machine is only allowed from the following IP addresses:
+Access to this machine is only allowed from a personal IP address
-- 173.49.167.152

 Machines within the network can only be accessed by SSH from the JumpBox.
 - The ELK VM can only be accessed from the ansible container in the JumpBox (IP 20.22.241.124).